groq/groqflow/docs/user_guide.md

 - Used by `groqit()` to determine the shape of input to build against.
 - Dictates the maximum input size the model will support.
-- Same exact format as your PyTorch inputs.
+- Same exact format as your model inputs.
 - Inputs provided here can be dummy inputs.
 - *Hint*: At runtime, pad your inference inputs to this expected input size.